Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 Who should I contact if I am considering whether my child should join the preschool?

-- Contact Wendy Flagg (Preschool manager), Lizzie Lukins (foundation stage lead) or Chelsey Oxley (Preschool SENCO) if appropriate.
+- Contact Wendy Flagg (Preschool manager lead) or Alecia Spike (Foundation Unit SENCo) if appropriate.